University of Idaho: Academics

+Reputation and rankings

+U.S. News & World Report ranks U of I tied for 89th among the nation's best public universities and tied for 179th among the best national universities in its 2020 report.
+In 2024, Washington Monthly ranked U of I 83rd among 438 national universities in the U.S. based on U of I's contribution to the public good, as measured by social mobility, research, and promoting public service.
+In 2025, the Carnegie Classification listed University of Idaho among "R1 Doctoral Universities – Very high research spending and doctorate production", among with other 186 universities.

+The University of Idaho is included in the 2021 edition of Princeton Review's "Best 386 Colleges."
+The Princeton Review also ranks U-Idaho as one of the nation's top 286 environmentally responsible colleges.
+The university was named by the Corporation for National and Community Service to the 2010 President's Higher Education Community Service Honor Roll for exemplary service efforts—more than 3,800 students volunteered more than 150,000 hours to community and service-learning.
+This was the fifth consecutive year Idaho has earned this highest federal recognition for its commitment to service-learning and civic engagement.

 Student life

 U of I is a rural, residential campus, with four residence hall communities to choose from on campus, as well as 27 housed fraternities and sororities.
 On-campus residence is currently required for freshmen, and many other upperclassmen choose to live on campus in the Greek system or the residence halls.

 Apartments on campus are available for families, married couples, graduate students, law students, and non-traditional students.
 The "Law Cluster" is a group of apartments reserved for law students, allowing for a community close to campus for law students, facilitating study groups.

-Transportation

-All students are permitted to have cars on campus (parking permits are required for most on-campus parking), which is also served by public transportation.
-The Intermodal Transit Center (aka ITC) of City of Moscow was built in 2013, which located in Railroad St, on-campus.
-In town bus services are free of fares, available during daytime of weekdays.
-The office of university Parking and Transportation Services (aka PTS) is also located in the ITC.